-With regard to our DSG3-CAART and DSG3/1-CAART product candidates, we have one issued U.S. patent with claims directed to a genetically modified cell containing a chimeric autoantibody receptor containing an extracellular domain containing DSG3, DSG1 or fragments thereof, which is scheduled to expire in 2035, without taking a potential patent term extension into account.
-We also have four pending U.S. patent applications and counterpart patent applications pending in Canada, China and Europe, which if issued, would be expected to expire in 2035.
+With regard to our DSG3-CAART and DSG3/1-CAART product candidates, we have five issued U.S. patents with claims directed to a CAAR containing an extracellular domain containing DSG3, DSG1 or fragments thereof, nucleic acids encoding the CAAR, genetically modified cells comprising the CAAR, and methods of treatment using the same.
+These patents are scheduled to expire between 2035 and 2037, without taking potential patent term extensions into account.
+We also have one pending U.S. patent application and counterpart patents granted in Europe and China, which are scheduled to expire in 2035, and patent applications pending in Canada, China, Europe and Hong Kong.
 This patent family is owned by Penn and exclusively licensed to us in the field of the license.

+With regard to our MuSK-CAAR T cell product candidate, we have one pending U.S. patent application and counterpart patent applications pending in Australia, Canada, China, Europe, Hong Kong, Israel, Japan, Korea, Mexico and New Zealand, which if issued, would be expected to expire in 2039.
+We have one pending international patent application filed under the patent cooperation treaty.
+Any patents claiming priority to the international patent application would be expected to expire in 2042.
+These patent families are owned by Penn and exclusively licensed to us in the field of the license.

-With regard to our MuSK-CAAR T cell product candidate, we have one pending U.S. patent application and counterpart patent applications pending in Australia, Canada, China, Europe, Israel, Japan, Korea, Mexico, New Zealand, and Russia, which if issued, would be expected to expire in 2039.
+With regard to our PLA2R-CAAR T cell product candidate, we have two pending U.S. patent applications and counterpart patent applications pending in Australia, Canada, China, Europe, Israel, Japan, Korea, Mexico, New Zealand, and Russia, which if issued, would be expected to expire in 2039.
 This patent family is owned by Penn and exclusively licensed to us in the field of the license.

-With regard to our FVIII-CAAR T cell product candidate, we have one pending U.S. patent application and counterpart patent applications pending in Australia, Canada, China, Europe, Japan, Hong Kong, Korea, Mexico, New Zealand, and Russia, which if issued, would be expected to expire in 2037.
-This patent family is co-owned by Penn and CHOP and is exclusively licensed to us in the field of the license.